Has anyone checked up on ya today or have they been completely preoccupied with their own life?

 God did not design the human being fragile.
 He did not design the human being afraid or fearful.
 He did not design the human heart ugly or emotionless.
 He made the human being in his image and likeness; bold, strong, beautiful, loving, caring, strong, brave, kind, mighty and so much more.
 (But emphasis on the loving part; He made us totally and completely surrounded and filled with love).

-Sure, God could have made us perfect like Himself but the discovery of our own ability to choose Him and then see Him work is how we fall in love with Him.
+Sure, God could have made us perfect like Himself but the discovery of our own ability to choose Him and then see Him work in the darkness is how we fall in love with Him.
+The joy of being recused is a fabulous gift.
 We could never worship something that forced us to worship itself.
-Don’t forget the fact that you might not want to experience being saved.

 Darkness is not dark for God.